claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - Collect logs for 90 days via Event History.
 If you need more than 90 days you need to create a Trail.
 - Very useful to monitor API calls and made Actions made on an AWS account.
 Easily identify which users on an AWS account made call.

-**To analyze a Trail you'd have to use Amazon Athena**
+**CloudTrail provides three ways to record events:**
+- **Event history** – The **Event history** provides a viewable, searchable, downloadable, and immutable record of the past 90 days of management events in an AWS Region.
+- **CloudTrail Lake** – **AWS CloudTrail Lake** is a managed data lake for capturing, storing, accessing, and analyzing user and API activity on AWS for audit and security purposes.
+- **Trails** – _Trails_ capture a record of AWS activities, delivering and storing these events in an Amazon S3 bucket, with optional delivery to **CloudWatch Logs** and **Amazon EventBridge**.
 ## CloudWatch
 Amazon CloudWatch monitors your Amazon Web Services (AWS) resources and the applications you run on AWS in real time. **Amazon CloudWatch is basically a metrics and logs repository.
-An AWS service puts metrics into the repository, and you retrieve statistics based on those metrics
+An AWS service puts metrics into the repository, and you retrieve statistics based on those metrics**

 - **High Availability**
 - **Serverless**